raehik/binrep/README.md

 derivers for refining and unrefining a given data type.
 (You'll need my [refined](https://github.com/raehik/refined) fork too.)

+### OK performance
+We use cereal for parsing (probably quite slow) and mason for serializing (blazingly fast).
+We only define serializers for validated types, meaning we can skip safety checks - though they are of course still done, just before serialization.

+*This might change if we start to support weirder binary representations, specifically offset-based data.*

 ### Similar projects
 #### Kaitai Struct
 [Kaitai Struct](https://kaitai.io/) is a wonderful declarative parser generator